Who Killed WCW?

-Who Killed WCW? is an American-Canadian documentary television series produced by Vice Studios Canada and Seven Bucks Productions.
+Who Killed WCW? is a Canadian-American documentary television series produced by Vice Studios Canada and Seven Bucks Productions.
 The series premiered on June 6, 2024 in the United States on Vice TV, and in Canada on Crave.

 Synopsis

 The series explores the downfall of World Championship Wrestling (WCW), interviewing various wrestlers, staff members and exploring the Monday Night War and the eventual demise and purchase by WWE.

-The series features interviews with Dwayne Johnson, Bill Goldberg, Eric Bischoff, Bret Hart, Booker T, Konnan amongst others.
+The series features interviews with The Rock, Goldberg, Eric Bischoff, Bret Hart, Booker T, Konnan amongst others.
 Chris Jericho declined to appear based on his view that as the narrator for Dark Side of the Ring, he was too closely associated with the producers.